Adma Biologics Inc (ADMA) Stock: A Closer Look at the Market Potential - News Heater

 ADMA’s Market Performance

-Adma Biologics Inc (ADMA) has seen a 4.88% rise in stock performance for the week, with a 14.50% gain in the past month and a -12.84% plunge in the past quarter.
-The volatility ratio for the week is 5.27%, and the volatility levels for the past 30 days are at 4.54% for ADMA.
-The simple moving average for the last 20 days is 12.68% for ADMA stock, with a simple moving average of 6.25% for the last 200 days.
+ADMA’s stock has risen by 7.35% in the past week, with a monthly rise of 27.06% and a quarterly rise of 3.75%.
+The volatility ratio for the week is 3.23% while the volatility levels for the last 30 days are 4.32% for Adma Biologics Inc The simple moving average for the last 20 days is 12.99% for ADMA stock, with a simple moving average of 10.14% for the last 200 days.

 Analysts’ Opinion of ADMA